dispatchrabbi/article-appstate/bower_components/can/component/component.md

 ### Paginate

 The following example shows 3
-widget like components: a grid, next / prev buttons, and a page count indicator.
+widget-like components: a grid, next / prev buttons, and a page count indicator.
 And, it shows an application component that puts them all together.

 @demo can/component/examples/paginate.html